 Software

-These are some software projects I’ve worked on in the past.
-Most are from during my time at university, so a couple of years old.
-Occasionally I still develop something small.
+These are some personal open-source software projects I’ve worked on.
+Many are from during my time at university, so a couple of years old, but when I have time I occasionally still work on something new.

 python-delayed-import

 A small package I put together recently that allows you to “delay” Python imports without too much hassle.
 Theoretically this could help with improving startup times on large codebases, but in practice I haven’t found any real-world use cases yet where there is large performance gain.
 There are a couple similar packages to this around, all with their own caveats and tradeoffs, but I wanted to try and roll my own.
-Also a way to try out some modern Python packaging tools like uv
+Also a way to try out some modern Python packaging tools like uv.
+Update: a similar feature will be in Python 3.15, so now this package is even more useless!

 pobx